bedmuthaapoorv/Less-Text-Markup-Language/README.md

 In similar fashion LTML considerably reduces syntactical load on the developer and helps him focus on more important stuff

+# Prerequisites
+- python3

+# Setup and Running the project:
+- download zip of the project and extract it
+- you may find index.ltml file
+- this is where you will write your ltml code
+- after writing run python file "mother.py" inside the Compiler folder
+- automatically an index.html file will be generated with all your expected code

 Latest Modules Added :
 - Doctypes